allora-network/solidity-ibc-eureka/README.md

         just test-e2e-multichain $TEST_NAME
         ```

 - `AlloTransfersTestSuite`: This test suite mainly focuses on testing the IBC transfers via the relayer using the ALLO OFT Smart contract.
-It only includes a single test, transferring ALLO from Ethereum to Cosmos and Back.
+It only includes a single test, transferring ALLO from Allora Network, to Cosmos Hub, to Ethereum and Back.
 To run the test, execute the following command:
 ```
-just test-e2e-allo TestICS20TransferAlloTokenfromCosmosToEthereumAndBack
+just test-e2e-allo Test_TransferAlloTokenFromAlloraNetworkToCosmosHubToEthereumAndBack
 ```

 ## Linting